Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Introduction

-\item By exploiting a structured training protocol with multiple pilot blocks and blockwise fixed coupler positions, we develop two pilot-assisted channel estimation algorithms under the distributed FC architecture, namely, centralized scheme and distributed scheme.
-In the centralized scheme, the CPU stacks pilot-correlated observations across all FC antennas and performs sparse recovery to estimate the angular support and path gains, enabling channel reconstruction for arbitrary coupler positions.
+\item By exploiting a structured training protocol with multiple pilot blocks and blockwise fixed coupler positions, we develop two pilot-assisted channel estimation algorithms under the distributed FCA architecture, namely, centralized scheme and distributed scheme.
+In the centralized scheme, the CPU stacks pilot-correlated observations across all FCAs and performs sparse recovery to estimate the angular support and path gains, enabling channel reconstruction for arbitrary coupler positions.
 In the distributed scheme, each LPU conveys low-overhead support information to the CPU, which carries out lightweight fusion and path gain estimation using low-dimensional statistics.

-\item Extensive simulations validate the effectiveness of the proposed distributed FC array and the associated optimization and channel estimation designs.
-The results show that the proposed FC array can closely approach the achievable rate of a fully active array while using significantly fewer active antennas, due to the interference mitigation, mechanical beamforming gain, and fading mitigation enabled by coupler repositioning.
+\item Extensive simulations validate the effectiveness of the proposed distributed FCA array and the associated optimization and channel estimation designs.
+The results show that the proposed FCA array can closely approach the achievable rate of a fully active array while using significantly fewer active antennas, due to the interference mitigation, mechanical beamforming gain, and fading mitigation enabled by coupler repositioning.
 Moreover, simulations demonstrate the efficiency of the proposed channel estimation schemes. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~II describes the system model, including the distributed FC array structure, the channel model, mechanical beamforming, and the signal model of the distributed FC array.
+Section~II describes the system model, including the distributed FCA array structure, the channel model, mechanical beamforming, and the signal model of the distributed FCA array.
 Section~III formulates the optimization problem for maximizing the achievable sum rate through coupler position design and then presents the proposed distributed coupler position optimization algorithm.
-Section~IV presents the proposed centralized and distributed channel estimation algorithms for the designed FC array.
+Section~IV presents the proposed centralized and distributed channel estimation algorithms for the designed FCA array.
 Section~V provides numerical results and corresponding discussions.
 Finally, Section~VI concludes this work.

 \emph{Notations.} Boldface uppercase and lowercase letters denote matrices and vectors, respectively, $(\cdot)^{*}$, $(\cdot)^{H}$, and $(\cdot)^{T}$ denote complex conjugation, conjugate transpose, and transpose, respectively.
 For scalar $a$, $|a|$ denotes its magnitude.
 For vector $\mathbf{a}$, $\|\mathbf{a}\|_2$ denotes the $\ell_{2}$ norm.
 For matrix $\mathbf A$, $\|\mathbf A\|_{F}$ denotes the Frobenius norm.
 Operator $\mathrm{diag}(\mathbf{x})$ denotes a diagonal matrix whose diagonal is $\mathbf{x}$, $[\mathbf{a}]_{j}$ denotes the $j$-th entry of vector $\mathbf{a}$, $\mathbb{E}[\cdot]$ denotes statistical expectation, $[\mathbf{A}]_{i,j}$ denotes the $(i,j)$-th entry of a matrix $\mathbf{A}$, $[\mathbf A]_{:,k}$ and $[\mathbf A]_{k,:}$ denote the $k$-th column and the $k$-th row of $\mathbf A$, respectively, $\mathbf{I}_{M}$ denotes the $M\times M$ identity matrix, $\mathrm{blkdiag}\{\mathbf{A}_{1},\ldots,\mathbf{A}_{M}\}$ denotes a block-diagonal matrix with diagonal sub-matrices given by $\mathbf{A}_{1},\ldots,\mathbf{A}_{M}$, $\mathbb{R}$ and $\mathbb{C}$ denote the real and complex fields, respectively, $\mathcal{CN}(0,\sigma^{2})$ denotes a complex Gaussian distribution with mean $0$ and variance $\sigma^{2}$, $\Re\{\cdot\}$ denotes the real part of a complex quantity, $|\mathcal I|_{\mathrm c}$ denotes the cardinality of index set $\mathcal I$, $\mathrm{supp}(\mathbf x)$ denotes the support set of vector $\mathbf x$, $\mathrm{tr}(\cdot)$ denotes the trace of a square matrix, and $\nabla f(\mathbf x)$ denotes the gradient of function $f$ with respect to $\mathbf x$.